🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-✈️ Airport Connectivity + 7.4 -- 30 Sosúa is approximately 15 minutes from Puerto Plata International Airport (POP), which offers frequent connections to North America and Europe.
+✈️ Airport Connectivity + 7.4 -- 30 Sosúa is about 15 minutes from Gregorio Luperón International Airport (POP) in Puerto Plata, which offers mostly seasonal and limited international flights; connections often require transits in major hubs like Miami or Madrid.

-πŸš‡ Public Transit + 3.3 -- 20 Local public transit consists mainly of unofficial 'publicos' and guaguas, which are often crowded and lack defined schedules or clear routes.
+πŸš‡ Public Transit + 3.3 -- 20 Local public transit consists mainly of guaguas (shared minibuses) and motoconchos (motorcycle taxis), which are cheap but irregular, crowded, and have no fixed schedules or stops.

 πŸ“‘ CONNECTIVITY